hollosipeti/EspHoMatrix-64x8/README.md

 # EspHoMatrix-64x8
 ## Modified version of the [EspHoMaTriXv2](https://github.com/lubeda/EspHoMaTriXv2) library, specifically designed for 64x8 pixel LED matrix (like Ulanzi TC001 custom mods or DIY panels).

-WARNING!
-THIS IS A BETA VERSION, BUGS MAY OCCUR.
-I WILL FIX THEM AS I CAN, BUT I DO NOT WORK ON THE CODE CONSTANTLY.

 My matrix is ​​in a "serpentine" layout.
 If someone has a different type of matrix (e.g. Z-shaped), they will have to rewrite!

 I tested the repo and it works.